szilard-nemeth/google-chrome-toolkit/README.md

-# Google Chrome history exporter
+# Google Chrome toolkit

 This project is a toolkit for Google Chrome to perform various operations that are not available in Chrome or tedious to do manually.
 Currently, there are two use-cases:
 * Export browser history to various formats including CSV, HTML and simple text file.
+The history is read from Chrome's sqlite DB.
 * Save open tabs to a text file from a connected Android device via adb.

 ### Getting started / Setup